Combine outdoor adventure and the region’s “liquid assets” in this itinerary through Oregon’s Mt. Hood Territory.

 Greater Portland Region

 Spend the day rafting or kayaking the whitewater of the officially designated “Wild and Scenic” Clackamas River, or exploring historic Willamette Falls by kayak or standup paddleboard, and you’ll earn your reward.
-Hit the tap room of Drinking Horse Brewing Company in Clackamas for one-offs and regional standards such as the Appaloosa IPA, aromatic with piney Northwest hops.
 In Lake Oswego, head to Stickmen Brewing Company for seasonal and year-round selections, including The Bee’s Knees, a pilsner featuring Oregon wild blackberry honey.
 (Nab a seat with a lake view and pair your beer with anything off the hearty menu.)
 The views of Mt.
 Hood and the Willamette Valley from Pete’s Mountain Vineyard are similarly spectacular.
 Soak in the scene with a glass of Pinot Noir or Pinot Gris.

 Enjoy the scenic thrill of exploring Willamette Falls by kayak before refueling at the area’s many restaurants and pubs.